andrei-e-random/spacemacs-notes/README.md

   - ESC. e.g: ESC SPC 1 will change window to 1.
 - How to setup a default window for opening files from neotree?
   - TODO
+- Neotree:
+  - Toggle(File Tree): SPC f t
+  - Just use ? to get commands help
+  - Do NOT use it to open files.
+Use SPC f F instead
+- Clear highlights (e.g. after search)
+  - (search clear) SPC s c